 All of this is a complex backdrop for Walbert’s impressions of this confluence of characters, whose lives both intersect and diverge, their pasts, their present and even their futures.
 Usually people break down novels between those that are plot driven and those that are character driven.
 On first glance, one might put this into the latter category.
 However, there is a third type of novel, and that is a language driven story.
 By that, I mean a book whose prose is so striking and absorbing, that even if you aren’t sure about all the characters, or where the story is leading, you just don’t care because the prose itself has you captivated.
 This is one of those books, and at the risk of sounding overly effusive, this luscious novel is simply exquisite to read, and a pure delight to experience.
 Obviously, this gets a full five out of five stars from me, and comes overwhelmingly recommended.

-“The Sunken Cathedral” by Kate Walbert published by Scribner (a division of Simon & Schuster), release date June 9, 2015, is available for pre-order from Amazon, Barnes & Noble, Kobo Books (for other eReader formats), from the website eBooks.com, iTunes, the Book Depository (free worldwide delivery), Alibris, or from an IndieBound store near you.
+“The Sunken Cathedral” by Kate Walbert published by Scribner (a division of Simon & Schuster), release date June 9, 2015, is available (via these affiliate links) from Amazon, Kobo Books (for other eReader formats), from the website eBooks.com, iTunes, the Book Depository (free worldwide delivery), Alibris, or from an IndieBound store near you.
 I would like to thank the publishers for sending me this book for my upcoming review on BookBrowse via NetGalley.